 - 1. The Women's Active Museum on War and Peace (WAM) was established in August 2005 with donations from people in Japan and abroad.
 WAM is the main project of the Women's Fund for Peace and Human Rights, a non-profit organization authorized by the Tokyo Metropolitan Government in 2003.
 WAM focuses on violence against women in war and conflict situations, particularly the issue of Japan's military sexual slavery, or the so-called "comfort women" issue.
 WAM holds exhibitions and other educational events, conducts fact-finding projects, archives data and testimonials, and acts as an advocate for victims of Japan's military sexual slavery.
-WAM has submitted alternative reports on Japan's military sexual slavery system to various UN human rights bodies, such as ICCPR, CESCR, CEDAW, CAT and UPR of the Human Rights Council. - 2.
-WAM welcomes the opportunity to submit this alternative report on Japan's compliance with the International Convention on all forms of Racial Discrimination (ICERD).
-On this occasion, WAM provides alternative information on Japan's military sexual slavery, focusing especially on the Committee's concerns stipulated in the concluding observation (CERD/C/JPN/CO/7-9, para.
-18) and the List of Themes (CERD/C/JPN/Q/10-11, para.
-14). - 3.
-Although WAM is a member of the NGO Network for the Elimination of Racial Discrimination Japan (ERD-Net), we have prepared an alternative report separately from that network.
+WAM has submitted alternative reports on Japan's military sexual slavery system to various UN human rights bodies, such as ICCPR, CESCR, CEDAW, CAT, CERD and UPR of the Human Rights Council. - 2.
+WAM welcomes the opportunity to submit the first alternative report on Japan's compliance with the International Convention for the Protection of All Persons from Enforced Disappearance.